lfrestrepog/if-docs/docs/users/index.md

 - [How to use the Azue Importer](./how-to-use-azure-vm.md)

-If you are loking for guidance for how to *change or update* the Impact Framework by adding new features, fixing bugs or building new plugins, you should go to our [`developers` documentation](../developers/) instead.
+If you are looking for guidance for how to *change or update* the Impact Framework by adding new features, fixing bugs or building new plugins, you should go to our [`developers` documentation](../developers/) instead.